open source · python

 AI-native: build metrics with an assistant, out of the box.

-One command sets up Claude Code for your project folder — a CLAUDE.md, a .claude/rules/detectkit/ reference, and four skills: dtk-setup-project (configure your database), dtk-new-metric (scaffold a metric), dtk-autotune (auto-tune a detector against labeled incidents), and dtk-feedback (file a redacted bug report or feature request upstream).
+One command sets up Claude Code for your project folder — a CLAUDE.md, a .claude/rules/detectkit/ reference, and five skills: dtk-setup-project (configure your database), dtk-new-metric (scaffold a metric), dtk-tune (dial in a detector by hand in an interactive browser cockpit — with autotune built in), dtk-autotune (search for the best detector automatically), and dtk-feedback (file a redacted bug report or feature request upstream).
 Now an assistant writes metrics, tunes detectors, wires up alerts, and reports issues with full knowledge of detectkit.
 Re-run it after an upgrade to refresh the context.

 dtk init-claude